SparrowMike/Movieland/TO_DO_!!.md

 <!--?
 MUST ?-->

-- Get buttons to work on the home screen
+- error when date not available
+- Fix the api bug not showing pictures etc
 - Get description to show on "i" click
--
+- Movies and TV-shows form

 <!--?
 NICE ?-->

 - Navbar buttons stay selected
 - Clear search bar after enter
-- Improve on loading window
+- Improve on loading window screen
 - Add about with some link to linkdin, github etc
 - Get suitable favicon
-- Login window
+- Login window tab

 <!--?
 MAYBE ?-->